Best Stereo Receivers: Get the Most out of Your Audio System

 - MirrorLink: This burgeoning technology is quickly becoming a must-have for Android smartphone owners.
 It connects through a USB cable and lets you use all your phone’s apps through the touchscreen on the receiver.
 You can access everything the phone has to offer (Spotify, Waze, etc.) without ever having to touch it.

-Winning our vote for the best stereo receiver for the money is this single DIN JVC model that offers some solid features while hovering around the $100 mark.
+This single DIN JVC model that offers some solid features while also being relatively cost-effective.
 Being a single-DIN receiver, the KD-R480 is more versatile than its double-DIN counterparts, which makes it perfect for older model cars.
-It has Bluetooth, USB inputs, and comes with wireless remote control as well as free Alphasonik earbuds.
+It has Bluetooth, USB inputs, and comes with a wireless remote control as well as free Alphasonik earbuds.

 This is a powerful receiver that produces great sound and comes with a lot of extras to customize your listening experience.
 There is a subwoofer direct connection if you want to add some low-frequency thump, wireless streaming via Pandora controls that are available through Bluetooth, dual phone connection, audio streaming with control, voice recognition dialing, and Siri EyesFree.
 It is easy to install and has superior sound quality compared to other similar models.